 The dissatisfied customer: Last but not least, let’s say you’ve got a consumer that’s intent on cancelling their service.
 They’re on your website searching for “cancel my service,” and they make a call to the number displayed in the header.
 With Invoca, you can use search keyword data to dynamically route the caller directly to your retention department, which is able to save this customer from churning.
 So rather than becoming increasingly frustrated as they navigate your IVR, you’re able to exceed their expectations and retain that revenue.
 Result for your business?
 Improved sales growth and profitability!

 Dynamic call routing is only one of the ways that Invoca enables revenue teams to create connected, online-to-offline buying experiences.
 Challenged with a drop in sales agent productivity following a massive influx of inbound calls, Viasat — the global leader in satellite broadband — used Invoca's cloud-based IVR to deflect unqualified sales calls and route existing customers to the care department, resulting in a savings of 452 contact center agent hours per week and a 74% increase in handled call conversion rate.

 CX leaders can also drive experience personalization and improved customer satisfaction by enabling agents to tailor their conversations with real-time screen pops that display the same digital intent data that can be used to inform routing.
 Imagine showing each agent the Google search keyword that the caller typed in, or the website URL that they were on when they called.
 With this information, agents can immediately begin addressing caller needs, saving time and saving the caller from repeating their information yet again.

 Improving digital ad targeting and improving lead quality are just some of the ways that Invoca can help drive revenue acceleration and profitability for your business.
-Learn more about Invoca for Sales here.
+Request your personalized demo to learn more about Invoca.